If you paint, paint a lot. If you write, write constantly. If you sing, sing everywhere. Creativity thrives in the doing.

 1. Find a random picture.

-2. Write for exactly five minutes.
+2. Write non-stop for 5 minutes and only 5 minutes.